Darius Eubanks: Samford

 Eubanks first full-time position came on Chris Hatcher's staff at Samford.
 Eubanks was responsible for the safeties in 2018 and 2019, before taking over the whole defensive backfield and adding assistant special teams coordinator duties prior to the 2020 season, that was eventually played in the spring of 2021.

 Georgia State

 Following the 2021 spring season, Eubanks was hired as the co-defensive coordinator at Western Carolina, but shortly after, was hired to coach the safeties on Shawn Elliott's staff at Georgia State.

 Liberty

 On New Years Day, 2022, it was reported that Eubanks would be joining Hugh Freeze's staff at Liberty coaching the defensive backs.

 Georgia Southern

 On March 16, 2023, it was reported that Eubanks would be joining Clay Helton's staff at his alma mater Georgia Southern to coach for the safeties and nickels.

 Georgia Tech

 On February 28, 2025, Eubanks joined Brent Key's coaching staff at Georgia Tech to coach for the linebackers.

+Miami Dolphins

+On February 2, 2026, Eubanks was hired to serve as the assistant special teams coordinator for the Miami Dolphins under new head coach Jeff Hafley.